 Contract HTTP

-Use contract.http() to declare endpoint behavior as named cases.
+Use contract.http.with() to declare endpoint behavior as named cases.
 Each case becomes a runnable test — no test() wrapper needed.

 When to use